Erasmus+ programme guide

 More open

-Second, it will be more open, because it will not leave behind schools and organizations that have never met the Programme before, and have less resources and/or logistic capacities.
+Second, it does not leave behind schools and organizations that have never met the Programme before, and have less resources and/or logistic capacities.

-It will dedicate special calls for applications for these organizations, and support them to familiarize themselves with the Programme, and take part in simpler projects that are easier to implement.
+It dedicates special calls for applications for these organizations, and support them to familiarize themselves with the Programme, and take part in simpler projects that are easier to implement.

 Openness also refers to the Programme’s possibilities being extended to new participants.
 The possibilities of professional development offered by the Programme will now be open also to pre-schools and kindergartens.